ucsf-wynton/wynton-website-hpc/docs/software/software-repositories.md

   <dt>tree</dt>
   <dd>
     <strong>tree: List Content of Directories in a Tree-like Format</strong><br>
-Tree is a recursive directory listing command that produces a depth indented listing of files, which is colorized ala dircolors if the <code>LS_COLORS</code> environment variable is set and output is to tty..
+Tree is a recursive directory listing command that produces a depth indented listing of files, which is colorized ala dircolors if the <code>LS_COLORS</code> environment variable is set and output is to tty.
 Example: <code>tree --help</code>.<br>
     URL: <a href="http://mama.indstate.edu/users/ice/tree/">http://mama.indstate.edu/users/ice/tree/</a>,<br>
   Versions: <em>1.8.0</em><br>
   </dd>